Gabieler/ableton-live-midi-remote-scripts-python-3/README.md

 Below are the contents of the original README file, which still state that the code doesn't work with Live 11.
-Not that this is no longer the case.
+Note that this is no longer the case.

 # Ableton Live Custom MIDI Remote Scripts